by Michael Etts, LCSW-C

 Those who were raised with social skills have dramatic advantage over those who were not.
 They can form social connections (team sports, close friends, etc.) that can function to keep the rage from their early experiences at bay.
 If that proves insufficient, they can utilize alcohol, drugs, eating, compulsive work, etc to numb or avoid those feelings.

-Those who were raised without social skills can present the greatest risk.
+Those who were raised without social skills can present the greatest risk, both to themselves and others.
 They were not accepted for who they are at the start of their lives and as they branch out into the world, that trauma will be re-enacted.
 Lacking the skills to connect socially, they will re-experience, in a most painful form, a renewed rejection.
 It is this group that is most likely to lash out, not against a single individual, but against society at large.
 This injury, pressed atop the earliest injury, is expressed in the last journal entry of the Columbine shooter Eric Harris (who killed 13 of his classmates):

 "I hate you people for leaving me out of so many fun things.
 And no don't … say, 'Well that's your fault,' because it isn't, you people had my phone number, and I asked and all, but no. No no no don't let the weird-looking Eric KID come along."
 (Wikipedia)